jellebouwman/data-validation-bike-sharing/README.md

   is a drift in the training/test dataset split.

-The second `dvc.yaml` file is located in the `concept_drift_demo` folder and it shall reproduce the business scenario when there starts a new competition ( please see the blog post for more information).
+The second `dvc.yaml` file is located in the `concept_drift_demo` folder and it shall reproduce the business scenario when there starts a new competition.
 This file has only two stages:

 - *data_preparation_cd_demo* - This stage modifies the original dataset and artificially creates concept drift in the data.